 Leisure jobs have turned keen exercisers and sports people into professional fitness instructors and sports business entrepreneurs.
 Private and public organisations provide a variety of jobs which aid people entering sport and activity at grass roots level right through to the highest level of international and professional sport.

 As well as careers in sport and leisure many industries want skills and qualities which have been learned, developed and ingrained in the PE curriculum.
-Team work, problem solving, leadership, determination, perseverance, analysis and motivation.
-Industries looking for PE achievers include the Forces, Business and Sales
+Team work, problem solving, leadership, determination, perseverance, analysis, organisation and motivation.
+Industries looking for PE achievers include the Forces, Business and Sales.

 Skills that can be gained from studying PE can be Personal Organisation, Tenacity, Collaboration and Flexibility.